dbeef/pooptracer/README.md

 * Extend SceneEntity API - optional lambda defining transformation
 * Extend SceneEntity API - `update` method which would apply optional lambda above
 * Fixed timestep - lock FPS
+* Math is a little shady, make small reproducible scenes (defined in YML) to verify each part

 ### License:

 Do whatever you want.